 - b.
-Inspectors that obtain nRMSE values higher than 1.0 will be allowed to re-inspect and re-submit PCI values for three control sections.
+Inspectors that obtain nRMSE values higher than 1.30 will be allowed to re-inspect and re-submit PCI values for three or more control sections.
 OCTA will indicate the three control sections where the inspectors showed the highest deviations from the baseline survey.
 Re-inspections are allowed only once.
 The normalized root mean square error (nRMSE) will be recalculated and the criteria described at point (a) applied. - c.
 All inspections must be performed independently by each inspector. - d.
-At least one inspector of a consultant firm or local agency staff must be prequalified.
+Inspectors will be individually prequalified. - e.
+At least one inspector of a consultant firm or local agency staff must be prequalified for a submitted Pavement Management Plan to be considered compliant with these Guidelines.